dret/webconcepts/concepts/link-relation/preview.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/preview"
 title:         "Link Relation: preview"
+concept-name:  Link Relation
+concept-value: preview
 description: "The \"preview\" link relation can be used to refer to a resource that serves as a preview of the link's context, likely with reduced quality or limited content.
 For instance, the preview link might reference a screen capture of a video, a brief snippet of audio from a song, or a thumbnail representation of an image."
 ---